 For many, getting a great value holiday is a priority when searching for the next ski trip.
-With pints and mountain lunches costing an arm and a leg in the well-known fashionable resorts, it’s obvious to seek out some cheaper alternatives.
+With drinks and mountain lunches taking up a fair amount of budget - particularly in the more well-known resorts - it's worth seeking out lesser known ski areas where the things that make a great ski holiday don't come at such a premium.

 So what are you looking for out of your next ski holiday?
 If it’s a budget-friendly one then have a read through our most affordable ski resorts to point you in the right direction.